tailorck/parqr/README.md

 ### Run

-To run the API, use gunicorn command:
+To run the API, use the run script:

-    gunicorn app.api:app
+    sh run.sh < development | production >